-The following shareholders hold more than 3 percent of the total voting rights in Bossard Holding AG as at December 31, 2017:
+The following shareholders held more than 3 percent of the total voting rights in Bossard Holding AG as at December 31, 2018:

-The Kolin Group - a shareholder group as per article 120seq. of the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FMIA) - consisting of Kolin Holding AG, Zug, and Bossard Unternehmensstiftung, Zug, owns 56.1 percent (2016: 56.1 percent) of total voting rights and 27.8 percent (2016: 27.9 percent) of capital entitled to dividend (with notifications on May 13, 2017, May 20, 2017 and August 30, 2017 each time due to changes in the composition of the shareholder group).
+The Kolin Group - a shareholder group as per article 120seg. of the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FMIA) - consisting of Kolin Holding AG, Zug, and Bossard Unternehmensstiftung, Zug, owns 56.1 percent (2017: 56.1 percent) of total voting rights and 27.8 percent (2017: 27.8 percent) of capital entitled to dividend (with notifications on April 26, 2018 due to changes in the composition of the shareholder group and on September 1, 2018 due to change in the information subject to the obligation to notify).
 Kolin Holding AG is wholly controlled by the Bossard families.
 This shareholder group does not include shares without pooled voting rights, which are held by individual members of the Bossard families outside this shareholder group.